KockataEPich/CheckMyCrate/README.md

 ```

 **NOTE:** So far this installation process has been tested and it works with python3 and pip3.
 As of now I cannot guarantee
-that it will work with just python or pip even though it might
+that it will work with just python or pip even though it might.

-Alternatively, you can start the applicating using the conventional python3 script if all the libraries needed for the project are imported.
+Alternatively, you can start the application using the conventional python3 script if all the libraries needed for the project are imported.
-If that is the case then the class that needs to be started is CheckMyCrate.py.
+If that is the case then the class that needs to be started is **CheckMyCrate.py**.

 ## Guide
 The functionality of the application is achieved through the use of two main components: